Matter coupling in Minimal Massive 3D Gravity and spinor-matter interactions in exterior algebra formalism: Connection-independent matter coupling in MMG

-First, we note that in obtaining $\lambda^{a}$ by the use of exterior algebra formalism, one does not need priorly to introduce any constraints between the coframe fields $ e^{a} $, matter fields and auxiliary 1-form field $ \lambda^{a} $.
-Also recall that connection equation (\ref{eqn_1_20}) is used to obtain the solution of auxiliary 1-form.
-Then, if one substitutes (\ref{eqn_1_21}) together with (\ref{eqn_1_22}) into Einstein field equation (\ref{eqn_1_18}) expressed in terms of torsion-free connection, one obtains the field equation of minimally matter-coupled MMG theory where the matter Lagrangian is independent of connection.
+Recall that the expression (\ref{auxiliary}) expressed in terms of differential forms is analogous to the expression for the auxiliary field $h_{\mu \nu} $ (the expression (3.8)) presented in \cite{arvanitakis_2}.
+In addition, note that the equation (\ref{eqn_1_20}) is used to get the analytical solution of auxiliary 1-form.
+Then, if one substitutes (\ref{auxiliary}) into Einstein field equation (\ref{eqn_1_18}) expressed in terms of torsion-free connection, one obtains the field equation of minimally matter-coupled MMG theory where the matter Lagrangian is independent of connection.
 After straightforward calculations, one gets

 where

 denotes Cotton 2-forms with respect to torsion-free connection and the coefficients read